Approaches to Cross-Disciplinary Qualitative Health Research

 Course content

-Day 3: Deductive, Evaluative, and Policy-Driven Qualitative Methodologies for Cross-Disciplinary Health Research (examples of methodologies covered are: thematic framework analysis; template analysis; discourse analysis; content analysis; qualitative systematic reviews)
+Day 3: Deductive, Evaluative, and Policy-Driven Qualitative Methodologies for Cross-Disciplinary Health Research (examples of methodologies covered are: template analysis; thematic framework analysis; discourse analysis; and content analysis;)

-Day 4: Inductive and Interpretive Qualitative Methodologies for Cross-Disciplinary Health Research (examples of methodologies covered are: narrative inquiry; thematic analysis; interpretative phenomenological analysis; grounded theory; practical session on coding and developing theory)
+Day 4: Inductive and Interpretive Qualitative Methodologies for Cross-Disciplinary Health Research (examples of methodologies covered are: narrative inquiry; thematic analysis; hospital ethnography; interpretative phenomenological analysis; and grounded theory)

-Day 5: Innovations in Qualitative Health Research and Making an Impact (examples of included lectures are: innovations in qualitative research; integrating qualitative and quantitative research; taking risks with qualitative research; doing and writing impactful qualitative health research; making policy changes; creative dissemination)
+Day 5: Innovations in Qualitative Health Research and Making an Impact (examples of included lectures are: innovations in qualitative research; integrating qualitative and quantitative research; taking risks with qualitative research; qualitative research for psychometrics; and creative dissemination)

 What will I achieve?